johannesippen/johannesippen.com/midddle.md

       <img src="/img/midddle/screenshot1.png">
     </div>
     <div class="col">
-      <p>The simple and minimalist UI supports the users in their goal-focussed flow, while there's still space to extend functionalities.
-There's two particular innovations in the Midddle interface: The unique circle of friends gives you a nice overview of who's free and who's not while limiting the number of contacts by its nature.</p>
+      <p>The simple and minimalist UI supports the users in their goal-focussed flow, while there&rsquo;s still space to extend functionalities.
+There&rsquo;s two particular innovations in the Midddle interface: The unique circle of friends gives you a nice overview of who's free and who&rsquo;s not while limiting the number of contacts by its nature.</p>
     </div>
   </div>
   <div class="inner grid">